 But the go-ahead drive required more than a prayer and a helmet.

 It took a speech from a future Hall of Famer playing in his final game, a dash of magic on third (and fourth) down, surviving a close call that would have secured the first 19-0 season in NFL history, an offensive coordinator who called the same play three times in a row, and one final ball that needed to travel only 13 yards but hung in the air for what felt like an eternity.

-This is the oral history -- as told by players, coaches, celebrity fans, and the broadcasters who brought you the game 10 years ago from Glendale, Arizona -- of the Giants’ game-winning drive in Super Bowl XLII.
+This is the oral history -- as told by players, coaches, celebrity fans, and the broadcasters who brought you the game over a decade ago from Glendale, Arizona -- of the Giants' game-winning drive in Super Bowl XLII.

 Our story starts with the Giants trailing 14-10 with 2:42 remaining in the game...

 There was a wide belief that Michael Strahan, win or lose, would hang up the cleats after Super Bowl XLII.
 The Giants' all-time sacks leader was bound for Canton, but the question was whether he would go in with a championship ring.
 Two minutes and 42 seconds would decide that.
 After the Patriots regained the lead, Strahan rallied the troops.
 Cameras caught him standing in front of the offense before the Giants took the field.
 "17-14 is the final, OK?" he said.
 "17-14, fellas.
 One touchdown, we are world champions.
 Believe it, and it will happen.
 17-14's the final.
 Let's go."